XeRi-PL/XeRi-Coin/Readme.md

 10. Multiple accounts used to bypass limits may be banned without prior notice.<br/>
 11. Accounts may be suspended temporarily to investigate ("investigations") ToS violations ("violation" or "abuse").<br/>
 12. Multiple accounts used to evade bans will be banned without prior notice.<br/>
-13. An exchange request made to the offical XRQ-Exchange ("the offical exchange") may be delayed and/or declined during investigations. <br/>
+13. An exchange request made to the offical XRQC-Exchange ("the offical exchange") may be delayed and/or declined during investigations. <br/>
 14. Exchange requests made to the offical exchange may be declined due to ToS violations and/or low funding.<br/>
 15. A user's XRQ's may be burnt if a violation can be proven.<br/>
 16. These terms of service can change at any time without prior notice.<br/>